Piers Gaveston Society: Motto

-The club's motto is "(Sane) non memini ne audisse unum alterum ita dilexisse" which translates roughly as "Truly, none remember hearing of a man enjoying another so much".
+The club's motto is "(Sane) non memini ne audisse unum alterum ita dilexisse" which translates roughly as "Truly, none remember hearing of a person enjoying another so much".

 Crest

-The clubs crest is an adaptation of the original coat of arms of Piers Gaveston.
+The club’s crest is an adaptation of the original coat of arms of Piers Gaveston.

 Activities

-While some have described it as an extreme club that hosts secret events which include drug use and promiscuous sex, others have said that the society's events – at least during the 1990s – were not as debauched or scandalous as the media portrayed.
+While some have described it as an extreme club that hosts secret events which include hard drug use and orgies, others have said that the society's events – at least during the 1990s – were not as debauched or scandalous as the media portrayed.
+Journalist Danny Kemp described it as “raunchy fancy dress” and “not-terribly-debauched public schoolboys’ idea of debauchery.”

 Attendants allegedly have to sign a non-disclosure agreement before participating to the society's events, and no phones are allowed.

 Membership

 Membership is limited to 10 undergraduates, grouped into 'Masters' and 'Minions'.

 To join the Society as a 'Minion' an undergraduate must attend a party before submitting an application and being elected by existing members.
 In their second year as a member they become Masters, and are paired with a Minion.

 Non-members are invited to most events including the winter, spring and summer balls.
 Each member may invite dozens of guests, who may be blackballed by other members if deemed unsuitable.